CNK2100/2024-CVE/README.md

 ### Attack Vectors
-Z-Wave controller devices based on Silicon Labs 500 series are susceptible to a denial of service via a crafted malformed FIRMWARE MD GET Command Class.
-This can be exploited to disrupt the normal network operation during the attack.
+Z-Wave controller devices based on Silicon Labs 500 series are susceptible to a denial of service via a crafted malformed packets.

 ### Reference